Roundup Along the Belle Fourche, 1890, photo by John C. H. Grabill.

 1887, he was named as superintendent for the OW.
 He moved its

-operations two years later from eastern Wyoming to southern Montana and northern Wyoming near
+operations two years later from eastern Wyoming to southern Montana and northern Wyoming.
+The OW range extending as far south as Dutch Creek

-Sheridan.
-Under his leadership, the OW ultimately grew to control 210,000 acres, deeded and leased.
+Under Kendrick's leadership, the OW ultimately grew to control 210,000 acres, deeded and leased.

 In Sheridan his investments included banking, newspaper, and hotel interests.